 Our history is rooted in a shared vision for what is possible by working with, living alongside, and celebrating the diversity of cultures around the world.
 The Peace Corps continues to build on its audacious mission through our dedication to advancing equity and inclusion, and tackling together our host communities’ priority projects.

-The transformative impact of the Peace Corps on the communities we serve and the Volunteers themselves can be measured in many ways.
-A shared cup of tea with a host mother that leads to a greater understanding of Americans.
-A new school library built, or a safe latrine where there wasn't one before.
-A young boy prepared to serve his own community, a young girl who sees herself as equal to her male classmates.
-A Volunteer with a clear career path and a lifelong passion.
-Here are just some of the ways the Peace Corps measures impact.
+Unity in our mission and goals drives the Peace Corps.
+The transformative impact of the Peace Corps is measured in many ways: a shared cup of tea with a host mother that leads to a greater understanding of Americans; a new school library built; a young boy prepared to serve his own community; a young girl who sees herself as equal to her male classmates; a Volunteer who returns home with intercultural competence, enhanced career skills, and a lifelong passion for service.

 The Legacy Project

 Peace Corps Volunteers leave a legacy in the lives of the community members they reach, educate, and inspire.
 Those young people grow up to be extraordinary leaders, including engineers, doctors, and government officials.
 See some of their stories.

 - Berhane Daba: Ethiopian Women With Disabilities National Association Founder, Ethiopia

 - Beti Kamya: Federal Alliance Party President, Uganda

 - Wictor Songazaudzu Sajeni: Minister of Education, Malawi